Archangel676/Terminal-Snake-Game/README.md

-# TerminalSnakeGame
+# Terminal Snake Game (Using C++)
 A classic snake game make in C++ which is playable in a PowerShell or terminal window, diplayed using ASCII characters.

 This repository contains a simple Snake game created for educational purposes.

 ## How to Play

-The game is simple to play.
-Use the asdw keys to move the snake around the screen.
+Use the awds keys to move the snake around the screen, eating apples.

-Key:  a = left     w = up     d = right     s = down    (x = exit the game) The goal of the game is to eat as many apples as possible without running into the walls or the snake's tail.
+### Controls:
+- a: The snake will move left
+- w: The snake will move up
+- d: The snake will move right
+- s: The snake will move down
+- x: End and exit the game

 Each apple that you eat will increase your score by ten and the snake's size by one length.
+- The apple will reapear somewhere new after being eaten
+- Your current score is displayed at the bottom of the screen

+### Goal:
+The goal of the game is to grow your snake as long as possible by eating apples without running into the walls or the snake's tail.

-Options:
+### Options:
 - The game's default is Easy Mode: If you hit the wall you come out the opposite wall
 - Otherwise uncomment the Classic Mode for harder gameplay: You die if you hit the wall